 The EWG board is responsible for reaching the aims (see above) and the various EWG projects that would lead to reaching these aims (see below).
-The board consists of 2 co-chairmen, a secretary and 7 members.
-They meet ones a year during a face tot face meeting (Amsterdam or Congress venue), and about 3 times through a Teleconference.
+The board consists of a chair, a secretary and 7 members.
+They meet ones a year during a face tot face meeting (Amsterdam or at congress venue), and 3 times by Zoom.
 EWG board members may create a working group in order to carry out one or more projects.

 One co-chairman is a co-opted member of the EACPT Executed Committee in order to tune the policies of both committees.

 The EWG associate members advice the EWG board, participate in one or more EWG projects and/or may join the (Linked In) Network of CPT Teachers (see below).
 They meet every two years during the EACPT congress.

 Every two years, during the EACPT congress, elections take place for the EWG board (see statutes below).
 Regularly the European National CPT Societies are requested to nominate suitable EWG members.